microsoft/cppgraphqlgen/README.md

 I'm using [Boost](https://www.boost.org/doc/libs/1_69_0/more/getting_started/index.html) for `schemagen`:

-- C++17 std::filesystem support on Unix:
-[Boost.Filesystem](https://www.boost.org/doc/libs/1_69_0/libs/filesystem/doc/index.htm).
-Most of the default C++ compilers on Linux still have `std::filesystem` from C++17 in an experimental directory and require an extra library.
-The standard just adopted the Boost library, so on Unix systems I have an `#ifdef` which redirects back to it for the time being.
 - Command line handling: [Boost.Program_options](https://www.boost.org/doc/libs/1_69_0/doc/html/program_options.html).
 Run `schemagen -?` to get a list of options.
 Many of the files in the [samples](samples/) directory were generated with `schemagen`, you can look at [samples/CMakeLists.txt](samples/CMakeLists.txt) for a few examples of how to call it: